nutjob4life/bug.relationchoice/README.rst

 1.  python2.7 bootstrap.py
 2.  bin/buildout
 3.  bin/plone fg
-4. Visit http://localhost:8080/ and click "Add Plone Site"
+4. Visit http://localhost:8080/ and click "Create a new Plone site"
-5. Check box by "bug.relationfield"
+5. Check box by "bug.relationfield" in the "Add-ons" box; click "Create Plone Site"
 6. From the "Add new" menu, click "Sample"

 Stacktrace